erikccoder/ofxLibXtract/README.md

 Spectral centroid and MFCCs giving output - requires checking

+testApp version was with OF0.7.x and new ofApp version tested with OF0.8.x

 to compile -
 1. grab LibXtract from Github
 add the entire LibXtract/src to the project